- Benjamin Evensen

-The team isn’t winning and has not had much success at all in quite some time, but you would expect so much more for a Saturday game against a top 15 conference opponent (this game was against #13 Utah).
+The team isn’t winning and has not had much success at all in quite some time, but you would expect so much more for a Saturday game against a top-15 conference opponent (this game was against #13 Utah).
 The arena had no more than 3,000 people and the student section was almost non-existent.
-Obviously more fans will come with wins, but for this type of game and the atmosphere that was there, it was pitiful.
+More fans will come with wins, but for this type of game and the atmosphere that was there, it was pitiful.

 Much like I explained in the atmosphere section, the fans are lacking in attendance and noise.
 There isn’t anything positive about the fans at Cougar basketball games as of late.

 Pullman is a very isolated town with not much near it.
-About a 2 hour drive from Spokane, 4 hour drive from Seattle, and a 5 hour drive from Boise on two-lane highways in brutal winter conditions can be dangerous.
-There is a small regional airport that comes from Seattle, Spokane, and Lewiston, ID if you wish to fly into Pullman.
+About a 2-hour drive from Spokane, a 4-hour drive from Seattle, and a 5-hour drive from Boise on two-lane highways.
+During brutal winter conditions, it can be dangerous.
+There is a small regional airport that comes from Seattle, Spokane, and Lewiston, Idaho if you wish to fly into Pullman.
 Parking isn’t ideal near the arena and it may require high pries or walk from a distance.

 If you like seeing colleges, head over the Moscow, ID just a few minutes away to see the University of Idaho.
-Martin Stadium is also right across the street of Beasley Coliseum.
-Otherwise, there isn't too many extras.
+Martin Stadium is also right across the street 2-hour4-hour Beasley Coliseum.
+Otherwise, there 5-hourthe fromaren’t too many extras.